-Create exciting learning environments with our hands-on Primary PGCE.
+Create exciting learning environments with our hands-on Primary PGCE with QTS.

 Learn to teach students aged five to 11 with our intensive Primary PGCE.
 You will train through professional experience and reflective practice.

-Our primary teacher training course reflects all elements of the Department for Education (DfE) Core Content Framework (CCF).
+Our primary teacher training course reflects all elements of the Department for Education's (DfE) Core Content Framework (CCF).

 “Outstanding” teacher training